MicrosoftDocs/memdocs/memdocs/configmgr/mdt/configmgr-guide.md

 #### To install SQL Server 2008 R2
 1. Start the SQL Server Installation Center.

-2. In the SQL Server Installation Center, in the navigation pane, click **Installation**.
+2. In the SQL Server Installation Center, in the navigation pane, select **Installation**.

-3. In the details pane, click **New installation or add features to an existing installation**.
+3. In the details pane, select **New installation or add features to an existing installation**.

     SQL Server 2008 R2 Setup Wizard starts.